dannyvaughton/wp-rest-polylang-pro/README.md

 ## description

-Adds value `lang` and `translations` to WP REST api response for each Post and Page request for site running the Polylang plugin.
+Adds value `lang` and `translations` to WP REST api response for each Post and Page request for site running the Polylang Pro plugin.

 ## Values